Tales of the City (1993 miniseries): Cast and characters

+Episodes

 Production

 Premium cable channel HBO acquired the rights to the first two Tales of the City books in 1982 in the hopes of turning them into a weekly sitcom.
 Pre-production began in the fall of that year with a pilot script by Richard Kramer.
 Kramer described the script as a "Mary Tyler Moore for the '80s".
 In the face of the rising AIDS epidemic and a changing social climate in the conservative Reagan era, HBO reportedly felt that the book's celebratory attitude toward homosexuality, casual sex and marijuana usage would not be deemed acceptable by the viewing public.
 The channel considered toning down the stories and making the series a period piece but ultimately decided to scrap the project.

 The rights to the first book were later picked up by the British network Channel 4 and US network PBS, who produced it jointly as a six-part series in 1993.
 It was first shown in the UK in 1993 and in the US in 1994.
-However, its airing on PBS was controversial, with political figures criticizing the network for airing an LGBT-oriented series.
+However, its airing on PBS was controversial, with political figures criticizing the network for airing an LGBTQ-oriented series.
 The network backed out of co-producing or airing any follow-up installments.